-My name is Maryanne Hansen and this is my first blog about fatherhood.
-My comments below are based on my own life experiences as well as insights from Chapter 3 of the book “Why Fathers Count.”
+Comments below are based on the authors life experiences as well as insights from Chapter 3 of the book “Why Fathers Count.”

 My experience with fatherhood may be a bit different from the norm.
 When I was young my parents went through a bitter, contentious, painful divorce.
 I have jumbled memories of this time – the concrete facts aren’t clear to me, but my emotional memory is crystal clear.
 I remember feeling fear – a knife, flashing lights, and Dad is gone.
 Now I’m running through an airport, as if for my life.
 The cars look like tiny ants from up here.
 Loneliness.
 Me and Grandma are taking a midnight dip in the jacuzzi.
 Is Dad looking at the same stars?
 I remember confusion.
 Is this normal or naughty?
 Is this how dads are supposed to bathe their daughters?
 Why is everything a secret?
 Why so many doctor’s visits?
 Why won’t anyone ask me what I think?
 Since I was a child, my voice wasn’t deemed important by anyone with authority.
 I had no control over anything so I did the only thing I could do: obey the adults and let time pass.